rskim47/deno-server/README.md

 **Recommendations**

 * *deno vs. code plugin* > helps eliminate irrelevant errors (e.g. calling an await function outside an async function, calling libary URLs etc.)
+* Make sure to restart your server with changes.
+Hope you're not too spoiled by nodemon like me. 😊